Mount Weather Emergency Operations Center: Notable activations and evacuations

-During the Northeast blackout of 1965, the Mount Weather Emergency Operations Center had its first full-scale activation.
+During the northeast blackout of 1965, the Mount Weather Emergency Operations Center had its first full-scale activation.
 According to a letter to the editor of The Washington Post, after the September 11 attacks, most of the congressional leadership were evacuated to Mount Weather by helicopter.

 Between 1979 and 1981, the National Gallery of Art developed a program to transport valuable paintings in its collection to Mount Weather via helicopter.
 Its success depends on how far in advance warning of an attack is received.

 In the media

 The first video of Mount Weather shot from the air to be broadcast on national TV was filmed by ABC News producer Bill Lichtenstein.
 It was included in the 1983 20/20 segment "Nuclear Preparation: Can We Survive", featuring 20/20 correspondent Tom Jarriel.
 Lichtenstein and an ABC camera crew flew over the Mount Weather facility.
-The news magazine report also included House Majority Leader Tip O'Neill and Representative Ed Markey, confirming that there were contingency plans for the relocation of the United States government in the event of a nuclear war or major disaster.
+The news magazine report also included House majority leader Tip O'Neill and Representative Ed Markey, confirming that there were contingency plans for the relocation of the United States government in the event of a nuclear war or major disaster.

-Mount Weather and the now-deactivated bunker at The Greenbrier were featured in the A&E documentary Bunkers which was first broadcast on October 23, 2001.
-It features interviews with political and intelligence analysts, engineers comparing The Greenbrier and Mount Weather to the control bunker Saddam Hussein's had which was buried beneath Baghdad, Iraq.
-Mount Weather was a location in the Netflix series The 100.
+Mount Weather and the later deactivated bunker at The Greenbrier were featured in the A&E documentary Bunkers which was first broadcast on October 23, 2001.
+It features interviews with political and intelligence analysts, engineers comparing The Greenbrier and Mount Weather to the control bunker Saddam Hussein had which was buried beneath Baghdad, Iraq.
+Mount Weather was a location in The CW series The 100.
 Mount Weather is mentioned in the 1963 film Seven Days in May as the location from where a coup will be launched.